Hormuzan: Captivity and death

 What happened after is told by George Rawlinson, in summary, as follows:

 In contrast, the Arab tradition holds that Hormuzan, when first brought as a prisoner before the Rashidun Caliph Umar, was asked to convert.
-He refused, and so Umar called his executioner to kill him as he represented the last of the Persian leadership.
+He refused, and so Umar called his executioner to kill him.
 At that point Hormuzan asked for some water, claiming that it would be cruel to kill him while thirsty.
 Umar had water brought, and upon Hormuzan obtaining a pledge of safety until he'd finished drinking he threw the cup to the ground.
 He then asked the Caliph if he would keep his word, and Umar agreed and spared his life.
 Immediately afterwards, Hormuzan converted to Islam, explaining that he had not wanted it said that he'd converted for fear of death.